State-by-state updates on demonstrations planned

 Albany

-At the New York State Capitol in Albany, concrete barriers now block the street that encircles the seven-acre statehouse.
+Police had prepared for the worst and hoped for the best, and their hopes were realized when a rumored rally by supporters of President Donald Trump failed to materialize on Sunday.

+The barricades were set up and three layers of fences cordoned off the steps to the New York Capitol — awaiting a possible repeat of the deadly attack on the U.S. Capitol on Jan.
+6 — but the statehouse area remained quiet, as did statehouses across the Mid-Atlantic states.

-State, local and federal agencies said they are well prepared to address any threat at the state Capitol amid reported plans for protests at statehouses across the nation.
+State, local and federal agencies said they were well prepared to address any threat at New York’s Capitol amid intelligence chatter targeting statehouses nationwide.

 “Given recent events in Washington and across the country, the New York State Police has, out of an abundance of caution, taken steps to harden security in and around the State Capitol in Albany, » New York State Police spokesman Beau Duffy said in a statement.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday